mario-christopher/mm-snap-features/packages/site/README.md

-# TypeScript Example Snap Front-end
+# Snappy Airlines - Companion dapp

 This project was bootstrapped with [Gatsby](https://www.gatsbyjs.com/).